mrverrall/go-row/README.md

 # go-row-cycle
-A Bluetooth LE bridge, written in Go to convert data from a Concept2 PM5 rowing computer into a Bluetooth Cycle Power Service for use in cycle gaming platforms such a Zwift. go-row-cycle transmits power and cadence (spm).
+A Bluetooth LE bridge, written in Go, to convert a Concept2 PM5 rower into a Bluetooth Cycle Power Service.
+This enables you to use a Concept2 rower in cycling games such a Zwift. go-row-cycle transmits both power and cadence (spm).

 ## Good to know...
 * Runs on Debian, Ubuntu, Raspbian... etc.
 * Runs well on a Raspberry Pi Zero W

 ## But specifically..
-* Requires Bluetooth 4.1+ chipsets
+* Requires Bluetooth 4.1+ chipsets (can run clients and servers simultaneously)
 * Requires kernel support for HCI_CHANNEL_USER (v3.14+)

 # TL;DR